Valencia – Estadi Ciutat de Valencia

 New pitch & seats as part of the 2012 cosmetic surgery

+La Selección has played at the stadium on two occasions, both quite eventful.
+Playing Scotland in September 2004, the floodlights failed after 57 minutes, and the match was abandoned.
+Then in September 2014, Macedonia was beaten 5-1.
 In July 2017, the Estadi de Ciutat de Valencia underwent a further refit.
-Mimicking the remodelling seen at Sevilla’s Sánchez Pitjuán & Valencia’s Mestalla, seating was replaced with contemporary colours & designs.
-The outside of the stadium was given a new look as well, with a new mesh skin added, wrapping the arena in Levante’s club colours for the first time.
+Mimicking the remodelling seen at Valencia’s Mestalla, seating was replaced with contemporary colours & designs.
+The outside of the stadium was given a new look, with a new mesh skin added, wrapping the arena in Levante’s club colours for the first time.

 Under Cover – No more soakings at the Estadi Ciutat de Valencia

-The renovation of the Estadi Ciutat de Valencia continued in 2019, when work began on adding a new roof that would cover the entire seating deck.
-A new perimeter wall was added to the outside of the stadium, and the new lightweight roof, not unlike that found at Atlético Madrid’s Estadio Wanda Metropolitano, was anchored, using a twin-ring cantilevered system.
-New lighting, electronic scoreboards and a new playing surface completed the upgrade at a cost of €17m.
-On 8 November 2020, after an 8-month exodus at the Estadi Olimpico Camillo Cano, Levante returned home and played Deportivo Alavés at the newly renovated stadium.
+The renovation of the Estadi Ciutat de Valencia continued in 2019 when work began on adding a new roof that would cover the entire seating deck.
+A new perimeter wall was added to the outside of the stadium, and the lightweight roof, similar to that at Atlético Madrid’s Estadio Metropolitano, was anchored using a twin-ring cantilevered system.
+New lighting, electronic scoreboards and a new playing surface completed the upgrade for €17m.
+On 8 November 2020, after an 8-month exile at the Estadi Olimpico Camillo Cano, Levante returned home and played Deportivo Alavés at the newly renovated stadium.
+Regrettably, Levante UD dropped to La Segunda at the end of the 2021-22 season.
+However, top-tier football continued at the stadium, albeit for four months, as Villarreal CF moved in as tenants when their own Estadio de la Ceramica was redeveloped.

 1 thought on “Valencia – Estadi Ciutat de Valencia